 - What is the best way to grade a Forum activity?

 The best way to grade a Forum activity is to create an Assignment activity where the grades for the Forum will be stored.
-Within the new Assignment, set up the UI Activity Grader to link the forum to the assignment.
+Within the new Assignment, set up the UI Activity Grader in Assignment to link the forum to the assignment.